typedb/typedb-docs/07-examples/05-migration-python.md

 Next, we declare the `inputs`.
 More on this later.
 For now, what we need to understand about inputs — it’s a list of dictionaries, each one containing:
 - The path to the data file
-- The template function that receives a dictionary and produces the Graql insert query.
-We will define these template functions in a bit.
+- The template function that receives a dictionary and produces the Graql insert query. we define these template functions in a bit.

 Let’s move on.